WarrenZhu050413/CS262_DistributedSystems/ChatApp/EngineeringNotebook.md

 1. **Group Chat**
    - Extend the `to` field to accept a list of recipients or a group name.
    - Server would then handle sending to multiple recipients at once.
-2. **Attachments or File Transfers**
-   - Potentially store small files in the database or have a separate file server; we need to define size limits.
-3. **Message Read Receipts**
+2. **Message Read Receipts**
    - Add a status to each message row in the database: `delivered`, `read`, etc.
    - Update once the client confirms reading.
-4. **Refine Security**
-   - Use more robust hashing (`bcrypt` with stronger parameters or `argon2`).
-   - Explore OAUTH / JWT for session management if scaling up.
-5. **Docker Containerization**
-   - Make the deployment simpler by packaging the server (and possibly the client) into a Docker image.